truedl/prntscrReader/README.md

 python prntscrReader.py
 ```

-3) We will see this
+3) We will see this<br/>
 <b>Screenshot</b><br/>
 <img src="https://raw.githubusercontent.com/truedl/prntscrReader/master/screenshots/aa.png">

-3.1) Now write number of URLs to generate
+3.1) Now write number of URLs to generate<br/>
 <b>Screenshot</b><br/>
 <img src="https://raw.githubusercontent.com/truedl/prntscrReader/master/screenshots/b.png">

-3.2) After this the program will start and you will see something like this
+3.2) After this the program will start and you will see something like this<br/>
 <b>Screenshot</b><br/>
 <img src="https://raw.githubusercontent.com/truedl/prntscrReader/master/screenshots/c.png">

-3.3) Then the program will stop and you get your images in "images" folder
+3.3) Then the program will stop and you get your images in "images" folder<br/>
 <b>Screenshot</b><br/>
 <img src="https://raw.githubusercontent.com/truedl/prntscrReader/master/screenshots/d.png">